VJPratley/Simple-OLS-Linear-Regression/README.md

 ## Overview

-Simple OLS Linear Regression is a Python package for performing Ordinary Least Squares (OLS) regression.
+Simple OLS Regression is a Python package for performing Ordinary Least Squares (OLS) regression.
 Written mainly to teach me how to write a package and use git.

 Pandas and NumPy are needed to run use this package.